Sander Westerveld: Later career

-On 28 July 2006, Westerveld signed with Segunda División club UD Almería for one season, in which he helped them to achieve promotion to La Liga before leaving the club at the end of his contract.
+On 28 July 2006, Westerveld signed with Segunda División club Almería for one season, in which he helped them to achieve promotion to La Liga before leaving the club at the end of his contract.

 On 7 September 2007, he joined Sparta Rotterdam on a short-term contract and in May 2008 he announced that he was to leave Sparta.

-During the summer of 2009 he signed for Italian Lega Pro Prima Divisione club A.C.
-Monza Brianza 1912, after a successful trial with the club.
+During the summer of 2009, he signed for Italian Lega Pro Prima Divisione club Monza, after a successful trial with the club.
 He later joined Ajax Cape Town in South Africa where he was the number 1 goalkeeper.
-At the end of the 2012–13 season, his contract was terminated and he then became a goalkeeping coach at the club.
+At the end of the 2012–13 season, his contract was terminated, and he then became a goalkeeping coach at the club.

 International career

 Westerveld made his debut for the Netherlands on 8 June 1999, in an away friendly 3–1 defeat to Brazil in Goiânia.
 He was included in the Dutch squad for Euro 2000, and played the last group match against France, both teams being already qualified.
 The last of his six caps came on 28 February 2001, in a 0–0 friendly home draw with Turkey, although he did make the squad for Euro 2004.